Cities Try Convincing Amazon They're Ready For Its New Headquarters

 The company is also not shy about saying it wants an attractive offer of a financial incentive — a move that has become customary for corporate expansions, which often involve tax cuts, relocation grants or fee reductions.
 "The initial cost and ongoing cost of doing business are critical decision drivers," Amazon says in the request for proposal.

-Whicht communities are vying for the HQ2?
+Which communities are vying for the HQ2?

 With almost four weeks until the deadline, the list of potential contenders is expansive: Austin, Texas; New York, Boston, Chicago, Washington/Baltimore, Atlanta, Denver, Ottawa and Toronto — cities up and down and across the continent, tallied to number more than 100 by the Chicago Tribune.